 Tele Wiring Diagram

-I’ve draws this diagram using the colour code for Mr Glyn’s Pickups.
+I’ve drawn this diagram using the colour code for Mr Glyn’s Pickups.

 I use shielded cable for my Telecaster pickups so not only do they hum less but by swapping the red and white wires it’s easy to reverse their phase.
 That’s really useful if you want to use a 4 way switch to combine the two pickups in series as a humbucker.